metamagic-games/dnd-homebrews/README.md

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome!

+## Content

+### Classes

+- [Warden](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Classes/Warden/Warden.pdf) - Wardens understand the essence of life and death, and can access and manipulate them through their raw connection to this force.

+### Subclasses

+#### Fighter

+- [Combat Medic](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Subclasses/Fighter/CombatMedic/CombatMedic.pdf) - These fighters have learned how to save themselves and those around them from even the most grevious of injuries, and to protect those under their care from potential ones.

+#### Monk

+- [Way of the Selfless](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Subclasses/Monk/Way%20of%20the%20Selfless/WayOfTheSelfless.md) - These Monks have developed a number of techniques that unlock the full capabilities of their bodies, risking death in the process.

+#### Ranger

+- [Tribune](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Subclasses/Ranger/Tribune/Tribune.pdf) - Though they cannot learn spells of their own, they have a rare ability to store, and even manipulate, the magic of others.

+#### Warlock

+- [Gambler](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Subclasses/Warlock/Gambler/Gambler.md) - These warlocks' patrons are a mysterious entities that take great enjoyment from observing the goings on of the universe, revelling in demonstrations of particular skill or pure luck.